-The TippingPoint Threat Protection System (TPS) protects your network by scanning, detecting, and responding to network traffic according to the filters, action sets, and global settings maintained on each device by a client.
+The TippingPoint Threat Protection System (TPS) helps protect your network by scanning, detecting, and responding to network traffic according to the filters, action sets, and global settings that you set up and maintain in the Local Security Manager (LSM) client.
 Each device provides intrusion prevention for your network according to the amount of network connections and hardware capabilities.